Yoto Player vs Yoto Mini: Which one should you get?

 Bluetooth Headphone Support

-The Yoto player doesn’t have a compatible chipset to allow Bluetooth syncing with wireless headphones.
+The original Yoto player didn’t have a compatible chipset to allow Bluetooth syncing with wireless headphones.

-The Yoto mini currently supports a beta version that allows Bluetooth syncing with headphones.
+The Yoto mini currently supports a beta version that allows Bluetooth syncing with headphones and the Yoto Player (3rd Gen) has full Bluetooth support for headphones.

 Both Yotos can be used with Bluetooth to be played as a speaker by sending audio through a phone.

-Does the original Yoto player and Yoto mini use the same cards?
+Do the Yoto player and Yoto mini use the same cards?

 Yes, the Yoto player and Yoto mini use the same cards to play audio files.